 Choose two or three courses from the School of Business.
 See current course schedule for online course offerings.

 Got 7 minutes?
 Take this short survey and help improve the grad-school-research experience for you and your peers.

 For all certificate programs, students must have an undergraduate degree in electrical engineering from an ABET accredited university with a GPA of 3.0 or higher.

 Some graduate engineers from other disciplines may be successful in power systems; however they may need an additional foundation in mathematics (e.g. WPI's MA 501 Engineering Mathematics course).

 Have additional questions about admissions or program requirements?
 Please contact our WPI Online team to review individual situations.

 View our on-demand webinar to be introduced to our Power Systems online graduate program.
-Get an overview of logistics, what online learning looks like, the application process, and more!
+Get an overview of program logistics, what online learning looks like, the application process, and more!

 WPI and the Energy Providers Coalition for Education (EPCE) are partners in providing quality online education to the energy industry.
 If you work for an organization that is a member of EPCE, you receive a 10% discount on your online WPI tuition.
 Contact EPCE to determine if you qualify.